 Fort Matanzas National Monument is another notable landmark situated in St. Augustine.
 It preserves the fortified coquina watchtower that was built in 1742.

-During the colonial wars, the fort defended the city’s southern river approach.
-It also guards an extensive area that features maritime forest, marsh, dunes, diverse fauna and flora, as well as endangered species.
+The fort defended the city’s southern river approach during the colonial wars.
+It also guards an extensive area that features maritime forest, marsh, dunes, diverse fauna and flora, and endangered species.

 13. The Kampong